 The first introduction video of HP Slate was released to gadget enthusiasts in March without any technical specifications for the device.
 Its videos just reveal that the device will be powered by Windows 7.

 The HP Slate seems to be more outstanding than Apple iPad as it offers a built-in camera, video-recording capability, USB port, an SD card reader and support for Adobe Flash, all of which iPad lacks.
+It is also rumored that the Slate may be sold ranging from $550 to $600 for the 32-GB and 64-GB models, respectively.

 The release date of HP Hurricane is also delayed to the third quarter of the year.